 The Ultimate Aim of Progressive Relationships with Spiritual Teachers

-In Clear Verses, Chandrakirti distinguished between interpretable and definitive phenomena.
+In Clarified Words, Chandrakirti distinguished between interpretable and definitive phenomena.
 Interpretable phenomena do not exist in the way that they appear to exist.
 They require interpretation.
 Their correct interpretation leads to definitive phenomena, which do exist in the way in which they appear to exist.
 In A Lamp for Clearly Revealing the Other-Voidness Madhyamaka Tradition, the Eighth Karmapa explained clear light mind as a definitive phenomenon.
 Grosser levels of mind and appearance are interpretable in that they do not exist in the way that they appear, yet lead one deeper to the clear light mind.

 Let us extend the Eighth Karmapa's discussion of interpretable and definitive phenomena to our present topic.
 The relationships with a Buddhism professor, a Dharma instructor, a meditation or ritual trainer, a refuge or vow preceptor, and a Mahayana master do not exist in the way that they appear.
 They seem to form a full sequence of student-teacher relationships that is sufficient for enabling a spiritual seeker to reach enlightenment.
 The sequence, however, leads to deeper relationships.